The Comprehensive Guide To Relationship Obsessive-Compulsive Disorder (ROCD)

 People with ROCD might feel undue worry about their partner’s compatibility with them, too, or worry persistently about the rightness of the relationship.
 Despite having been together for a long time and without any particular inciting incident, a person experiencing ROCDmight fear that their partner is not “the one” and cannot think about much else outside of their romantic relationships.

 People living with ROCDmight also have compulsions that impel them to do things like repeatedly and ritualistically checking if everything is alright with their partner, doing “tests” in their heads to see if they love their partners enough, doing tests in their heads to see if their partner is sufficiently attractive, intelligent, good-natured, or otherwise good enough for the person.
 These compulsive behaviors may not truly reflect people's feelings about their partners -- and the person might intellectually register that they really do find their partner to be “good enough” -- but they are patterns that are difficult to resist.

 Repetitive thoughts and compulsive behaviors can lead to a string of negative circumstances in the other areas of the person’s life that can make the condition feel even worse.
 Non-OCD partners in an ROCD relationship experience related symptoms themselves sometimes, too, as they might feel uncertain about their self-worth and value (both inside and outside the relationship).

 The constant focus of one partner on the other can leave other critical areas of the couple's life beyond either partner or the relationship unattended when it comes to career, home, and family.
-Familial relationships and job performance can suffer as the person experiencing ROCDhas become consumed with thoughts regarding the relationship.
+Familial relationships and job performance can stall as the person experiencing ROCD have become consumed with thoughts regarding the relationship.

 Relationship Obsessive-Compulsive Disorder Therapy Types